Origin Server

 The options available in this behavior vary, based on what you've selected as your Origin Type.

-Origin Server: NetStorage
+Origin Type: NetStorage

 This is Akamai's secure, cloud-based storage service.
 It integrates directly with several Akamai delivery products, making it easy to add NetStorage as your origin to your property.
+You can use a NetStorage origin for any static content, including static HTML/JS/CSS, fonts, images and binary files.

-Origin Server: Your Origin
+Origin Type: Your Origin

 Forward Host Header